 Whether or not a site succeeds is based on many, many factors.
-Of course every site has it’s own definition of success depending on the ultimate goal of the site.
+Of course, every site has its own definition of success depending on the ultimate goal of the site.
 Informational sites are there to educate and inform.
 E-commerce sites end goal is to sell products.
-Service industry sites purpose is to reach customers and create leads.
+A service industry website’s purpose is to reach customers and create leads.
 Branding sites are often part of a larger online marketing campaign to build awareness of a brand or product.
 But in order for any of these sites to be successful, they will all need to do one thing: determine their target audience.

 For some businesses and organizations, the target audience may seem obvious.
 For example, if I’m a Realtor, I want my site to attract persons looking to buy or sell a home.
 But what if I only sell upscale, luxury homes?
 Or maybe I only sell commercial properties.
 Perhaps I specialize in selling homes to people who are trying to rebuild their credit.
 In each instance, my target audience is going to be vastly different.
 How those websites are designed and optimized will be vastly different as well.

 So how do you go about determining a well-defined target audience?
 The first thing you want to do is to examine what you have to offer and then paint a picture of who your ideal client is.
 Ask yourself, is what you offer more geared towards men or women or both?
 Is there a certain age group your product or service appeals too?
 Who would find value in what you offer?
 What problem can you solve for someone?
 The more you can define your ideal client, the better chance you will have at reaching the right people with your website.

 Basic categories to define when determining your target audience: